weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 CONTINUOUS FUNCTIONS

-45 Definition Suppose X and Yare metric spaces, E cc X, p € E, and f maps Einto Y. Thenf is said to be continuous at p if for every € > 0 there exists a 6 > 0 such that
+45 Definition Suppose X and Yare metric spaces, E cc X, p  \in  E, and f maps Einto Y. Thenf is said to be continuous at p if for every  \in  > 0 there exists a 6 > 0 such that

 dy(f(x), f(p) < &

-for all points x € E for which dx(x,p) <0.
+for all points x  \in  E for which dx(x,p) <0.
 Iff is continuous at every point of E, thenf is said to be continuous on E.
 It should be noted thatf has to be defined at the point p in order to be continuous at p.
 (Compare this with the remark following Definition 4.1.)